javipalanca/spade/docs/usage.rst

 And that's it!
 We have built our first SPADE Agent in 6 lines of code.
 Easy, isn't it?
 Of course, this is a very very dumb agent that does nothing, but it serves well as a starting point to understand the logics behind SPADE.

-.. note:: A SPADE agent is an asyncronous agent.
+.. note:: A SPADE agent is an asynchronous agent.
 That means that all the code to run an agent must be executed in an
-    asyncronous loop.
+    asynchronous loop.
 This is done by the ``spade.run()`` function.
 This function receives a coroutine as a parameter and runs it in an async loop.
 In our example, the ``main()`` coroutine is the one that is run in the loop.

 .. note:: If you need to run a set of agents in parallel you can use the ``spade.start_agents(agent_list)`` function.
 This function